Super Bowl commercials: Local advertising during the Super Bowl

 St. Louis attorney Terry Crouppen aired a local ad in 2016 in which he criticized Stan Kroenke for his decision to re-locate the St. Louis Rams to Los Angeles.
 Some Canadian companies bought local advertising time from Fox affiliates carried in the country in 2017, taking advantage of a new regulatory policy that made the Super Bowl available directly from U.S. stations via local television providers for the first time.

 In 2018, rock musician Alice Cooper appeared in a local ad for Desert Financial Credit Union, which played upon his band's song "School's Out" to promote its re-branding from Desert Schools Federal Credit Union.
-Jamie Casino also returned with a new ad.
-A local Subaru dealer in Muskegon, Michigan ran a simplistic ad containing only the logos of the dealership, and the message "Congratulations Patriots!"—a "last minute calculated risk" based on odds favoring the team, given that the game was actually won by the Philadelphia Eagles.
+Jamie Casino also returned with a new ad, while a local Subaru dealer in Muskegon, Michigan ran a simplistic ad containing only the logos of the dealership, and the message "Congratulations Patriots!"—a "last minute calculated risk" based on odds favoring the team (which was ultimately won by the Philadelphia Eagles).
+In 2025, Lil Wayne appeared in a New Orleans-specific ad for Cetaphil skin cream, culminating with the native declining tickets to Super Bowl LIX (which was hosted by the city), in allusion to Kendrick Lamar being booked for the game's halftime show over him.
+The ad also revealed the release date for his upcoming album Tha Carter VI.
+Google presented a localized campaign during the game entitled "50 States, 50 Stories", in which it produced individual ads profiling small businesses that use Google Workspace and Gemini AI.